Studying heroes and how heroes think and what they do is a way to help kids model and begin to develop their own heroic imagination.

 MY HERO Relationships First Award

-The award is presented each year at the MY HERO International Film Festival for short films submitted by students about contemporary families that “come in all shapes and sizes.”
+The award is presented each year at the MY HERO International Film Festival for short films that demonstrate that contemporary families “come in all shapes and sizes.”

 Asked why she was attracted to working with MY HERO, Anderson said it was a natural fit with her professional interests as a psychologist and with the work of her nonprofit; both focus on the relationships and needs of contemporary families.